-Fig.~\ref{fig:ex1_approxe} annotates the differential positions at the last line.
-Consequently, to verify that $\DDG(\vecx, \vecy', \ystar) <0$ holds for all sequences \vecx, it suffices to enumerate nucleotide assignments restricted to $\D(\vecy', \ystar)$.
-This reduction enables an efficient and interpretable proof that $\ystar$ is undesignable under the \UMFE criterion.
+Fig.~\ref{fig:ex1_approxe} annotates the differential positions.
+Consequently, to verify that $\DDG(\vecx, \vecy', \ystar) \!<\!0$ holds for all sequences \vecx, it suffices to enumerate nucleotide assignments restricted to $\D(\vecy', \ystar)$.\footnote{\finaledit{The maximum size of $\D(\vecy', \ystar)$ or enumeration is constrained to bound complexity or running time.}} This reduction enables an efficient and interpretable proof that $\ystar$ is undesignable under the \UMFE criterion.
 Beyond the \UMFE undesignability, however, we notice that this process yields additional thermodynamic insight.
-In particular, rather than merely establishing the sign of $\DDG(\vecy', \ystar)$, we can compute the quantity,
+In particular, rather than merely establishing the sign of $\DDG(\finaledit{\vecx}, \vecy', \ystar)$, we can compute the quantity,

 which represents the guaranteed energy advantage of the rival structure over the target across all sequences.
-This quantity directly leads to an upper bound on the equilibrium probability of the target structure.
-Specifically,
+This quantity directly leads to an upper bound on the equilibrium probability of the target structure:

 Taking the maximum over all sequences $\vecx$, we obtain the following upper bound: